10 Health Benefits of Adding Flaxseed to Your Diet

 9. It prevents premature aging

-Vitamins that act as antioxidants, which contain flaxseed, are useful in reducing the premature aging process, which occurs because of the action of free radicals.
+Flaxseed contains vitamins that act as antioxidants, such as Vitamin B complex, folic acid, Vitamin C, and Vitamin E. These vitamins are extremely useful for reducing the premature aging process, which occurs because of the action of free radicals.

 10. It reduces water retention